viash-io/viash-actions/README.md

 # Github Actions for Viash

-This repository stores [Github Actions](https://github.com/features/actions) useful for building and publishing [Viash](https://viash.io) documents.
+This repository stores [Github Actions](https://github.com/features/actions) useful for building and publishing [Viash](https://viash.io) components:

 1. [viash-io/viash-actions/setup](setup) - Install Viash
 2. [viash-io/viash-actions/ns-list](ns-list) - List Viash components in a repository
-3. [viash-io/viash-actions/ns-build](ns-build) - Build a namespace from many viash config files.
+3. [viash-io/viash-actions/ns-build](ns-build) - Build a namespace from many viash config files

+There are also a few actions that are commonly used in Viash projects:

+1. [viash-io/viash-actions/project/cache-and-sync-s3] - Sync and cache an S3 bucket

 We recommend using `v2` for your actions.